Gerotti/Gerotti/README.md

 ### Hi, I'm Gerotti 👋

- ⚛️ I've just graduated in Physics/Astronomy at the Universidade de São Paulo
+ - Bachelor Degree in Physics/Astronomy at the Universidade de São Paulo

- 💻 I’m currently learning about Machine Learning and Data Science
+ - M.Sc Student in Relativity, Gravitation and Cosmology.
+ - Currently working with Fermionic Pertubations in the Reissner-Nordström Metric